The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Discussion

 Our results are consistent with previous works, namely our metal-rich population (MR, $\feh > -1.0$) dominates the innermost region while our metal-poor population (MP, $\feh < -1.3$) becomes more important at larger radii, i.e., there is a metallicity gradient in our data.
 In line with these results, the greater value of the scale radius for the more metal-poor stars could be an indication that, generally, the stars belonging to this category are more smoothly distributed on larger distances compared to the more centrally concentrated metal-rich stars.
 By comparing the $r_{e}$ values derived for a number populations in narrower metallicity bins, we found a clear increase of this parameter moving to lower metallicities.

 We note that our work covers an area of $\sim 100$ square degrees, extending to $\sim 12$ degrees from the very centre of the galaxy, which is considerably larger than the region covered in previous studies, which typically focused on the very inner part of Sgr.
 Here we find that the metallicity gradient of Sgr extends beyond the central part of the galaxy and it manifests all the way outwards to the stream.
+The Sgr streams have metallicity distributions peaking at lower metallicity values than its core, \feh $\approx -0.8/-1.1$ and \feh $\approx -0.5$ respectively \citep{2020ApJ...889...63H}.
+Our analysis revealing a higher fraction of stars with $\feh < -1.3$ in the outskirts (RA $> 290^{\circ}$) is in congruence with these findings, supporting the scenario in which the most metal-poor stars were the least bound to Sgr, and have been tidally stripped away from the core first.

 This result highlights the power of the \Pristine data, which enables us to characterise not only the dense central regions of the dwarf galaxy but also the outskirts.
 Combined with \textit{Gaia} astrometric information, the photometric metallicity information is ideal to study the structural properties of a dwarf system along its entire extension.